swooshoo/tftcarousel/README.md

 # set 12 dashboard
 A dashboard to practice deploying on Streamlit.
-Using data from Set 1, with the simple goal of displaying Champions and their traits.
+Will first try and implement a dashboard with selectable pictures of set 12 units.

-to Implement:
+Features To Implement:
-1. Champions' Best In-Slot Items
-2. Ability Descriptions
+- Unit Descriptions

-do not edit template.py, riot.txt
+- Origins, Classes, Cost Borders do not edit template.py, riot.txt